 The American forums mainly mentioned US and Canadian cities, such as Tampa Bay (St. Pete and Tampa), Washington DC, Austin TX, Palo Alto, Minneapolis/St. Paul, Denver, Vancouver, San Francisco, Wilmington NC and Jacksonville.

 The German forum runners mainly agreed that there's no unfriendly city to run in Germany (those lucky runners): all German cities have lots of quiet parks, riverside trails, lakes and pedestrian zones.
 But favorites were Berlin, Munich, Hamburg, Bielefeld, and the industrial Ruhr cities of Oberhausen and Duisburg with their Kaisergarten and Grüner Pfad runs.
 Vienna in Austria also got a few votes, as did Bern in Switzerland and one exotic vote for Mexico City's Chapultepec Park.

-My personal favorite, Sydney AUS, didn't make the list.
+My personal favorite, Sydney Australia, didn't make the list.
 Hey, you all have to head there sometime: Sydney is a paradise for runners!

 The Unfriendliest Cities

 Some runners voted for the most running-UNfriendly cities: Calcutta (fumes, chaotic traffic, heat), Shanghai (similar reasons), Paris, Orlando, Johannesburg, Rome and Atlanta.
 Interestingly London landed in both lists, which I can understand: it has lots of loud, stinky traffic, but if you know how to find them, the London parks and canals are among the biggest and most beautiful running routes around.